 - 1. Concrete blocking (3000 psi) to be placed at all bends or as required unless Mega Lugs or restrained joints are used. - 2.
 Standard depth of cover to be 3 feet except at valve or hydrant locations or other special situations.
 Cover is based on elevation below edge or pavement or as indicated on the plans. - 3.
-Provide poured in place concrete pads (18" x 18" x 6") (or concrete "donuts" may be used as an alternative at the discretion of the SRU Inspector) at all valve boxes. - 4.
-Extensions for valve boxes, when required, are to be valve boxes or DIP (no PVC or C-900). - 5.
-All pavement cuts, concrete or asphalt, are to be replaced according to The City of Salisbury Standard Details and/or as required by the North Carolina Department of Transportation. - 6.
+Provide poured in place concrete pads (18" x 18" x 6") (or concrete "donuts" may be used as an alternative at the discretion of the Utilities Inspector) at all valve boxes. - 4.
+Extensions for valve boxes, when required, are to be valve boxes or DIP (no PVC or C-900).

+- 5. All pavement cuts, concrete or asphalt, are to be replaced according to the standard details or as required by the North Carolina Department of Transportation. - 6.
 Pavement cuts are to be replaced immediately after backfilling of initial cut either with permanent replacement or a temporary replacement of 10" of base if approved by the City (for City maintained streets) or DOT (for state maintained streets). - 7.
 Repairs to main breaks: - (a) Solid sleeves to be used for connecting spigot ends shall be of the long body type. - (b) All repairs shall be inspected by City before backfilling. - 8.
 In any instance where it will be necessary to have the water shut off on existing mains in order to make a tie-in, the work must be done by City forces or a contractor working for the City, scheduled 48 hours to 7 days in advance depending on the location and types of businesses that will be affected. - 9.
-When a water main crosses an existing sewer main, the contractor is to replace the sewer pipe spanning the ditch with ductile pipe when the following conditions occur: - (a) Anytime a water main is installed under a sewer main. - (b) When a water main is over a sewer main and the vertical distance between the two mains is 18" or less (minimum 12" clearance between water and sewer lines only allowed when other utilities prevent the 18" minimum separation).

-- 10. Water mains shall be installed with a minimum of 10' horizontal separation or 18" vertical separation from sewer lines.
+When a water main crosses an existing sewer main, the contractor is to replace the sewer pipe spanning the ditch with ductile pipe when the following conditions occur: - (a) Anytime a water main is installed under a sewer main. - (b) When a water main is over a sewer main and the vertical distance between the two mains is 18" or less (minimum 12" clearance between water and sewer lines). - 10.
+Water mains shall be installed with a minimum of 10' horizontal separation from sewer lines.
 Where this is not possible, both the water line and sewer line shall be ductile iron pipe. - 11.
 Water lines shall be disinfected and hydrostatically tested in accordance with all State and City of Salisbury requirements. - 12.
-All plans shall meet all Federal, State, City of Salisbury, and Salisbury-Rowan Utilities regulations, design criteria, and construction standards. - 13.
-Water services/meter boxes are not to be located in driveways.
+All plans shall meet all Federal, State, City of Salisbury, and Salisbury-Rowan Utilities regulations, design criteria, and construction standards.